-Taylor, Timothy; Principles of Economics, 2nd Edition, published by Freeloadpress, 2010, ISBN: 1-930789-13-0
+Taylor, Timothy; Principles of Economics, 2nd Edition, published by Freeloadpress, 2010, ISBN: 1-930789-13-0 (NOTE: a 3rd edition is coming out according to the publisher - either edition, 2nd or 3rd, will work)

 Why: Traditional economics textbooks generally cost \$150-\$190, which I consider too much.
 Instead I use a textbook that is available direct from the publisher at www.textbookmedia.com.